 Fertility testing and the three aspects of conception

 To assess whether continuing trying naturally or moving on to treatment is the best option it’s important to arrange for the right fertility testing at the right time.
-Tests are focussed on the three aspects of conception- (1) motile sperm meeting an (2) egg in a (3) patent Fallopian tube.
+Tests are focused on the three aspects of conception – (1) motile sperm meeting an (2) egg in a (3) patent Fallopian tube.
 Therefore, tests include a semen analysis (the presence of motile sperm), confirmation of ovulation (is an egg being produced and released), and tubal patency testing (can the egg and sperm meet) by HyCoSy scan, hysterosalpingogram (HSG) or laparoscopy and dye operation.
 Usually, these tests are performed after 12 months of trying, but if a woman is beyond her mid-30s, her periods are irregular or absent (suggestive of lack of ovulation), there are symptoms increasing the likelihood of pelvic pathology (e.g., previous surgery, known or possible endometriosis or ovarian cysts, a history of Chlamydia), or a man has had testicular surgery or trauma, or was born with undescended testes, then investigation after only 6 months is appropriate.
 Tests reveal no abnormalities in around a third of patients (unexplained infertility), primarily female in a third, and primarily male in a third.
-Sometimes there will be issues on both the male and female side.
-The rest of this article focusses on what to do when male fertility problems have been identified.
+Sometimes there will be issues on both the male and female sides.
+The rest of this article focuses on what to do when male fertility problems have been identified.

 Three most important aspects of semen analysis

-The three most important aspects of the semen analysis are the Count (should be >15 million/ml), the Volume of the sample (>=1.5ml) and the Motility (total percentage swimming forward (‘progressively motile’) >=30%).
-There are many other variables checked in a sperm test that may have minimal effect on the chance of success, for example the percentage of normal forms (morphology).
+The three most important aspects of the semen analysis are the count (should be >15 million/ml), the volume of the sample (>=1.5ml) and the motility (total percentage swimming forward (‘progressively motile’) >=30%).
+There are many other variables checked in a sperm test that may have minimal effect on the chance of success, for example, the percentage of normal forms (morphology).

 Dealing with sperm abnormalities